 - It also has a very high learning curve, which makes it very difficult for a developer to use this database.

-In 1985 the concept of Object Database came in existence, but it could never overcome the popularity of Relational Database amongst Database administrators and Developers.
-There is no doubt that it is one of the fastest Database we have but its complex structure makes it no use for simple Database requirements.
-Not every developer deal with 3D complex data so they don’t find any use of Object-Database in their project.
+The concept of the object-oriented database came into existence in 1985, but it could never overcome the popularity of relational databases among database administrators and developers.
+There is no doubt that it is one of the fastest databases we have, but its complex structure makes it a poor choice for simple database requirements.

 People are also reading: